-We and Pfizer are investigating and identifying novel next-generation vaccine approaches to maintain a broad and longer lasting immune response and high levels of protection against SARS-CoV-2 as it evolves.
-The long-term strategy takes a multipronged approach devised to develop and test multiple engineered vaccine candidates to enable us and Pfizer to achieve the goal of delivering a pan-SARS-CoV-2-type vaccine that will ultimately help to better manage upcoming variants of concern.
-We and Pfizer expect that scientific data derived from those different approaches will support the vaccine candidate selected for evaluation in a pivotal trial.
+In addition to variant adapted vaccines, we and Pfizer are identifying and investigating novel next generation vaccine approaches to maintain a broad and longer lasting immune response and high levels of protection against COVID-19 as SARS-CoV-2 evolves.
+The long-term strategy takes a multipronged approach devised to develop multiple engineered vaccine candidates to enable us and Pfizer to achieve the goal of delivering a pan-SARS-CoV-2-type vaccine that will help to better manage future variants of concern.
+We and Pfizer expect that scientific data derived from these different approaches will support the selection of the vaccine candidate for evaluation in a pivotal trial.

 We and Pfizer plan to test several novel vaccine constructs that have been engineered to engage multiple arms of the immune system, including antibodies and T cells.
-These next-generation vaccine approaches we and Pfizer plan to evaluate include an enhanced SARS-CoV-2 spike antigen and, a T cell enhancing vaccine candidate.